 The InterPlanetary File System (IPFS) is a peer-to-peer distributed file system that provides data resilience, security, integrity, and performance by enabling content-addressed storage.
 In this file system, data is addressed based on content instead of location using a distributed hash table (DHT), similar to the way blockchain logs transactions.
 That means instead of retrieving data based on the device it resides on, it is instead assigned a unique content identifier (CID), which provides a permanent record of that file.

 This structure provides many benefits.
 For instance, IPFS can provide up to a 60% bandwidth savings on streaming video, by retrieving data from multiple peers concurrently.
-Meanwhile, using a DHT-based content system means strong data persistence and resilience to the data breaches and security risks found other file systems.
+Meanwhile, using a DHT-based content system means strong data persistence and resilience to the data breaches and security risks found in other file systems.

 Are you looking for a more flexible and scalable approach to your data center?Get A Quote